Carry out a pay equity audit and then make data driven salary adjustments all in one spreadsheet.

 - Ask yourself whether an employees base salary and equity balance cause them to be under compensated?
 Perhaps they were offered a salary to equity sacrifice and consequently are below market on base salary but have been given more options that their peers.

-- Instead of dwelling on the negative, focus on what employees need to do to earn a promotion or performance-based compensation (if your company provides performance-based comp).
+- So instead of dwelling on the negative, focus on what employees need to do to earn a promotion or performance-based compensation (if your company provides performance-based comp).

 - “You're actually above market rate, so if you want more, let's talk about how we can work together so you can earn a promotion into a new role with a higher pay.”